Algebraic representation of dual scalar products and stabilization of saddle point problems: Introduction

 We are interested in problems of the form

 where $\V$ and $\H$ are given Hilbert spaces, $a : \V \times \V \to \mathbb{R}$, $b : \H \times \V \to \mathbb{R}$ are two bounded bilinear forms, and $F\in \V'$, $G \in \H'$ the given data.
 Equations in this form arise when using a Lagrange multiplier approach for the solution of constrained optimization problems and can be encountered in many application areas, in fields such as engineering, mathematical physics, numerical analysis, just to name a few.
-It is well known that the discretization of such problems requires either a careful choice of the approximation spaces, that need to satisfy a sometimes restrictive {\em inf-sup} condition (often referred to as LBB or Ladyzhenskaya-Babuska-Brezzi condition), or the introduction of some form of regularization \cite{BoffiBrezziFortin}.
-More precisely, assuming, for the sake of simplicity, that the bilinear form $a$ is coercive on $\V$, the well posedness of this class of problem relies on the validity of the inf-sup condition
+It is well known (see \cite{BoffiBrezziFortin}) that the discretization of such problems requires either a careful choice of the approximation spaces, that need to satisfy a sometimes restrictive {\em inf-sup} condition, or the introduction of some form of regularization.
+More precisely, assuming, for the sake of simplicity, that the bilinear form $a$ is coercive on $\V$, the well posedness of this class of problems relies on the validity of the inf-sup condition

 where $\vvvert\cdot\vvvert$ and $\| \cdot \|$ denote, respectively, the norms of $\H$ and $\V$.
-Unfortunately, the validity of condition \eqref{firstinfsup} is not automatically inherited by generic finite dimensional subspaces of $\V$ and $\H$, and it is well known that, when considering the Galerkin discretization of a problem in this case, if these are not properly chosen, a stability problem may arise.
+Unfortunately, the validity of condition \eqref{firstinfsup} is not automatically inherited by generic finite dimensional subspaces of $\V$ and $\H$ and, if these are not properly chosen, it is well known that stability issues may arise when considering the Galerkin discretization of a problem of the type considered.
+Ensuring the discrete equivalent of \eqref{firstinfsup} is not always easy, and it generally requires the use of unequal order polynomial approximations (see e.g. \cite{BolandNicolaides1985}) and/or different grids for the two unknowns (see e.g. \cite{Babuska}), sometimes also involving non trivial constructions for the discretization spaces.
+Alternatively, for different class of problems, several recipes have been proposed in the literature for circumventing the inf-sup condition, by either enriching the space $\V$ (see, e.g., \cite{MINI,BFMR}), or by suitably modifying the discrete problem, as in \cite{SUPG} (actually, the two approaches turn out to be strictly related to one another, see e.g. \cite{VBG}).